Jenna Finley, Biology & Life Sciences editor

 Currently, research is underway to find alternative treatments.
 This includes microbial supplements and selective breeding of nosema-resistant bees.
 However, to date, Fumagilin-B remains the only known nosema treatment.

 In addition to the development of alternative nosema treatments, gathering more data is an important way for us to combat nosema in honeybee populations.
-These data would allow us to better understand the distribution and impact of the different Nosema species on wild and domesticated honeybees.
+These data would allow us to better understand the distribution and impact of different Nosema species on wild and domesticated honeybees.
 This information could lead to better management strategies, aiding not only the honeybees themselves, but also the ecosystems they serve.